 Unless you're a local coming from Risdon Vale or entering via the back way (ie. turning off from Geilston Bay and coming in from the south via Sugarloaf Road) most people will enter Risdon Vale by turning into the northern end of Sugarloaf Road from Grasstree Hill Road (the signed entrance into Risdon Vale).
 As soon as you turn into Risdon Vale from this direction, you'll see fushia road on your right (50m down the road) and almost directly across from that on your left, you will see a gated track heading off the road just past the last house.
-This is the easiest entrance onto the Risdon Vale .
+This is the easiest entrance onto the Risdon Vale tracks, so you will ride back to here.

 If you're in your car, it is easiest to continue along Sugarloaf Road for another 250 metres and then park in the Risdon Vale Sports Ground Car Park which you'll see on your left.
 There's plenty of parking here and the Risdon Vale Bike Park is just on the other side of the oval if you want to have a play there.

-FACILITIESYou're still in suburbia, and I noticed a few shops nearby and there is a public toilet at the sports ground, although, I didn't check it out.
+You're still in suburbia, and I noticed a few shops nearby and there is a public toilet at the sports ground, although I didn't check it out.

 The nearest full service bike shops would either be The Bike Shop in Glenorchy or Ride Bellerive.

-ROUTE OPTIONSThe Risdon Vale bike track is designed to be ridden in an anti-clockwise direction, and it's the sort of loop you'd come and ride two or three times.
+The Risdon Vale bike track is designed to be ridden in an anti-clockwise direction, and it's the sort of loop you'd come and ride two or three times.
 You could also include it as part of a longer loop eg. Park in Geilston Bay and do a series of loops covering Pilchers Hill and Caves Hill, then head over to Risdon Vale to pick up these tracks and return via Risdon and the trails through Government Hills.
+I've also parked at Risdon Brook Dam, had an easy loop around the dam and then ridden down here and had a ride around these trails as well.

 The Risdon Vale Bike Park is just on the other side of the oval and so could be a place to have a play either before or after your ride.

-When I last rode this trail it wasn't getting much use and so it may be hard to follow the first time through (no obvious ride line).
+When I last rode this trail it wasn't getting much use, there were drainage and litter problems and so it may be hard to follow the first time through (no obvious ride line).

 The start of the track is unsigned, but it is a good quality trail and there is a low metal gate with a red bar at the start.
 About 50 metres along this trail you will see the end of the loop track coming back in on your left.
 This is just before dropping down and crossing a small creek on a well built rock bridge.